Updated on February 3, 2022

 This somewhat subtle change in timing is interesting and will only become more interesting as California’s budget issues remain unresolved.
 Let’s increase the court fees and get more judges – that would free up more court time.

-For help with your trial or your dispute, please contact us at (310) 954-1877.
+For help with your trial or your dispute, please contact our real estate lawyer Los Angeles California at (310) 954-1877.
 You can also send us a brief message via our Contact Form.